Writers write for many reasons. Writers – both seasoned and green – come to the Himalayan Writing Retreat Workshops with many aspirations and dreams.

 As we know, writing is a lonely profession.
 However, as you grow as a writer, there are many other jobs apart from writing that need your attention.
-These include research, responding to emails, handling social media accounts, coordination for administrative jobs like printouts, sourcing books for research, transcription of notes etc. And this is exactly why an author needs an assistant: to handle all of these things.
-With a competent assistant, an author can do what they love the most- write.
-Working as an author’s assistant has its own perks – you not only get to closely watch the publishing world, you also get to make your own contacts along with a list of tried and tested dos and don’ts.
-This is one job which has many perks to offer even after you quit it.
+These include research, responding to emails, handling social media accounts, coordinating administrative jobs like printouts, sourcing books for research, transcription of notes, etc. And an author needs an assistant to handle these many tasks.
+A competent assistant enables an author to do what they love the most- write.
+Working as an author’s assistant has its own perks – you not only get to closely watch the publishing world, but you also get to make your own contacts along with a list of tried and tested dos and don’ts.
+This is one job that has many perks to offer even after you quit it.

-Having been a virtual assistant to quite a few authors – both from India and abroad – since 2013, I can say this from my experience that this is one job without a single dull moment every single day at work.
-This job allows you to witness the making of a book as a closely as possible and as a bonus, you get to be a part of the post-release process too.
+I have been a virtual assistant to quite a few authors since 2013– both from India and abroad, and I can tell you from my experience that this is one job where there isn’t a single dull moment on any given day.
+The job allows you to witness the making of a book as closely as possible and as a bonus, you get to be a part of the post-release process too.

 - Monthly earning from writing: Rs.
 30-45,000/-

 - Hours: Fixed and Flexi (Depending on job role)

 - Location: Office and remote (Both are possible, depending on the author’s requirements)